Ankur071/Ankur071/README.md

 ## 🚀 About Me

-I am a Full-Stack Developer with a strong foundation in backend engineering, REST API development, and front-end architecture.
-Passionate about building scalable products and clean, maintainable systems.
+I am a Full-Stack Developer with a strong focus on backend engineering, REST API design, and scalable front-end architectures.
+I enjoy building clean, maintainable systems that solve real-world problems.

-* MCA student at **IET Lucknow (CGPA: 8.84)**
+* 🎓 MCA student at **IET Lucknow (CGPA: 8.84)**
-* Experience in **FinTech**, B2B integrations, and enterprise modules
+* 💼 Professional experience in **FinTech platforms and B2B EDI integrations**
-* Enthusiastic about backend engineering, microservices, and cloud-native development
+* 🧩 Strong interest in backend systems, microservices, and cloud-ready applications

 ---